How I got into Cambridge University

 It was with Richard Eden, the head of the Cavendish Lab.
 I fancied myself as a theoretical physicist, so I started spouting off about recent theories.

 "Ken, you're not good enough to do theoretical physics at Cambridge.
-But if you're willing to change to experimental physics you're in".
+But if you're willing to change to experimental physics I'll get you in right now".

 Content written and posted by Ken Abbott email@example.com